Published On: Aug 23 2011 04:09:26 AM CDTUpdated On: Nov 30 2014 01:26:35 PM CST

 One World Trade Center is officially open for business.
 Take a look at New York's World Trade Center site before and after the Sept.
 11 attacks.

-The World Trade Center towers are seen from Church Street south during their final phase of construction, December 1970.
+The World Trade Center during final phase of construction in 1971.

-The lower Manhattan skyline with the World Trade Center towers at center, Aug.
-30, 2001, a few days before the Sept.
+The view of the New York skyline with the World Trade Center at sunset on Sept.
+5, 2001, taken from the US Open at the UATA National Tennis Center in Flushing, New York, a few days before the Sept.
 11 terrorist attacks.

 The remaining tower of New York's World Trade Center dissolves in a cloud of dust and debris about a half hour after the first twin tower collapsed, Sept.
 11, 2001.

-A crane lifts rubble from the ruins of the World Trade Center in New York, Oct.
-12, 2001.
+Heavy equipment is used to lift rubble from the ruins of the World Trade Center in New York, Oct.
+17, 2001.

 Cleanup and recovery work continues at ground zero site in New York on March 6, 2002.

-The cornerstone for the Freedom Tower, the 1,776 foot-tall building that will be built on the site, sits in place after a being unveiled during a ceremony at the base of the ground zero site of the former World Trade center in New York, July 4, 2004.
-The cornerstone is inscribed "To honor and remember those who lost their lives on September 11, 2001 and as a tribute to the enduring spirit of freedom, July Fourth 2004."
+The cornerstone for the Freedom Tower, the 1,776-foot-tall building that will be built on the site, sits in place after a being unveiled during a ceremony at the base of the ground zero site of the former World Trade center in New York, July 4, 2004.
+The cornerstone is inscribed "To honor and remember those who lost their lives on Sept.
+11, 2001, and as a tribute to the enduring spirit of freedom, July 4, 2004."

 A general view of the World Trade Center construction site in New York, Sept.
 8, 2009.